 What do June Bugs Eat?

-Japanese beetles are the most dangerous for a garden, as they will also devour crops such as maize and strawberries or even eat the petals right off of your prized rosebush.
+However, Japanese beetles are the most dangerous for a garden,.
+They’re known to devour crops such as maize and strawberries or even eat the petals right off of your prized rosebush.

 Do June Bugs Bite?